HomeDing/homeding.github.io/elementinterface.md

 ### init()

-This function is called just after a new element object is created from the class.
-You can do further initializions in here.
+This function is called just after a new element object is created from the class and before any property is set from the configuration.
+You can create default settings in here.

+A reference to the board object is passed to allow access to the common features supported by the board class.

-Within this method the init() of the master??? class needs to be called.
+Within this method the init() of the master??? class (e.g. `Element::init(board);`) needs to be called.

-If there is no need for initialization of your element you can leave this method unimplemented in MyElement.cpp and can remove it from the class definition in MyElement.h.
+If there is no need for initialization of your element you can leave this method unimplemented in the XXXElement.cpp file and can remove the function definition from the class definition in XXXElement.h.

 ### set()